lsimons/caseum/docs/guides/stages.md

    * If you have a lot of system-to-system events, you may already be using lower-level technical specifications, like Swagger for REST APIs or Avro for messaging systems.
 If so, there is little value in codifying the event view.
    * Otherwise, you can use the [cloudevents coding guide](../events/event-template.md).
 5. **Actors**:
    * There's no executable specification for actors.
-Maintain the persona descriptions as text, like in phase 2.
+Maintain the role descriptions as text, like in phase 2.
 6. **UI**:
    * There's no executable specification for UI.
    * If you have a large team working on a large software system that includes UI then you probably have dedicated UI designers.
 Let them maintain the UI views and link to it from your architecture documentation.